Fall Injuries Can Cripple the Elderly and Our Health System

 Globally, one in three elderly falls each year.
 Fall injuries are the main cause of hospital admissions, temporary or permanent disability, loss of independence, and premature death of the 65+.

-The incidence of falls increases proportionally as people live longer and the number of older adults increases in the population.
+The incidence of falls increases proportionally as people live longer, and as the number of older adults increases in the population.
 For those over the age of 80 years, the number of falls and fall injuries are increasing at an alarming rate.

 The World Health Organization reported that certain fall injuries, such as fractures and spinal cord injury, have markedly increased by 131% during the last three decades.
 If preventive measures are not taken adequately, the number of injuries caused by falls is projected to be 100% higher in the year 2030.